SeanKilleen/seankilleen.github.io/_posts/2018-09-07-test-azure-timer-function-locally.md

 title: "Quick Tip: How to Test Timer-Based Azure Functions Locally"

 date: 2018-09-07 15:00:00.000000000 -05:00
-excerpt: "&#9835; I don't wanna wait, for the schedule to be overrrr..."

 references:
  - title: "Work with Azure Functions Core Tools"